 You and your health care team might decide to start treatment if you develop multiple myeloma symptoms.

 Treatments for myeloma

 - Chemotherapy.
-Chemotherapy uses drugs to kill cancer cells.
-The drugs kill fast-growing cells, including myeloma cells.
+Chemotherapy uses strong medicines to kill cancer cells.
+The medicines kill fast-growing cells, including myeloma cells.

 How treatments are used